wpilibsuite/frc-docs/source/docs/hardware/sensors/accelerometers-hardware.rst

 Single-axis accelerometers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: add picture
+.. todo:: add picture

 As per their name, single-axis accelerometers measure acceleration along a single axis.
 This axis is generally specified on the physical device, and mounting the device in the proper orientation so that the desired axis is measured is highly important.
 Single-axis accelerometers generally output an analog voltage corresponding to the measured acceleration, and so connect to the RoboRIO's :doc:`analog input <analog-inputs-hardware>` ports.

 Multi-axis accelerometers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: add picture
+.. todo:: add picture

 Multi-axis accelerometers measure acceleration along all multiple spacial axes.
 The RoboRIO's built-in accelerometer is a three-axis accelerometer.